-Of Goya's work there is the complete series of the Caprichos.
-The subject matter for this series is the folly of mankind, and he was unsparing of institutions such as the clergy.
-The critical nature of the Caprichos forced Goya to take the series off the market out of fear of being persecuted by the Inquisition, which had already driven so many free thinkers here to the north.
+Of Goya's work, there is the complete series of the 'Caprichos'; The series has the follies of man as its subject, not sparing the clergy either.
+The critical nature of the 'Caprichos' forced Goya to withdraw the series from the sale, fearing persecution by the Inquisition, which has already brought so many freethinkers here to the north.

-Following a second rejection by the Royal Academy, in 1766, Goya travels to Italy.
+After a second rejection from the royal academy in 1766, Goya travelled to Italia.

-Marriage with Josefa Bayeu, sister of Francisco and Ramon Bayeu, established artists.
+Marriage to Josefa Bayeu, sister of Francisco and Ramon Bayeu, established painters.

-Appointed Painter to the King.
-Promoted to Court Painter in 1789 and First Court Painter in 1799.
+Appointed painter for the King.
+Promoted to court painter in 1789 and first court painter in 1799.

 Goes into voluntary exile in France.